Find the letter’s position in a text.

 The boolean result (True or False)

-- The FIND function is case sensitive and does not allow wildcard characters.
+- The FIND function is case-sensitive but allow wildcard characters.

-- Use the SEARCH excel function if a user wants to perform a non-case-sensitive search and enable wildcard characters.
+- Use the SEARCH excel function if a user wants to perform a non-case-sensitive search.

 The FIND function returns the #VALUE! error value in case